-For this month’s edition of At The Helm, our President Victoria Jones spoke with Bessie Speers, Head of School at Tower Hill School in Wilmington, Delaware.
+For this month’s edition of At The Helm, Victoria Jones spoke with Bessie Speers, Head of School at Tower Hill School in Wilmington, Delaware.
 Tower Hill School is a private, college preparatory school for students in Pre-K through 12th grade.

 Bessie shared how Tower Hill has prepared for its faculty and students to return to campus, how they’re working hard to create an engaging and inclusive community, and her advice for fellow Heads of Schools as they navigate an unprecedented school year.